Tuesday, 21 May 2013

 • Sustainable Development and Investment Treaty Law, Andrew Newcombe.

-Collection of papers presented at the 2005 CIAJ annual conference held in Toronto for judges, practitioners, academics and other professionals interested in these matters.
+Collection of papers presented in Vancouver at the 2006 CIAJ annual conference for practitioners, academics, judges and other professionals.

 Table of contents